Employee NIC Calculator

 Class 4 and Class 2 NIC on your self-employed earnings.

-HMRC will automatically compute Class 2 and Class 4 NIC amounts when you submit your Self Assessment tax return, considering the overall maximum amounts due.
+HMRC will automatically compute Class 2 and Class 4 NIC amounts when you submit your Self Assessment tax return, considering the maximum amounts due.

 Frequently Asked Questions

-Our clients and accountants communicate via your dedicated customer portal, email, or phone.
-We are also available on Whatsapp.
+The communication between our clients and accountants happens via your dedicated customer portal, emailor phone calls.
+We are also available on Whatsapp

 Well, it depends upon the work involved.
-It is like building a home; you need an architect, builder, painter, electrician, plumber, etc. The same is with Accounts; there are bookkeeping, payroll, accounts preparation, tax issues, and specialist tax or accounting areas.
+It is like building a home; you need an architect, builder, painter, electrician, plumber, etc. The same is with Accounts; there are bookkeeping, payroll, accounts preparation, taxissues, and specialist tax or accounting areas.

 You will have a dedicated accountant responsible for the delivery of the overall project.
-A small team of one to three persons usually assists your dedicated accountant.
+Your dedicated accountant is usually assisted by a small team of one to three persons

 Accounting Partners